ORDINANCE NO. 12

 All permitted food service establishments discharging wastewater to the Summerland Sanitary District sanitary sewer collection system are subject to the following requirements:

-• 1.
-Grease Interceptor Requirements: All permitted food service establishments are required to install, operate, and maintain an approved and adequately sized grease interceptor necessary to maintain compliance with the objectives of this Ordinance.
+- 1. Grease Interceptor Requirements: All permitted food service establishments are required to install, operate, and maintain an approved and adequately sized grease interceptor necessary to maintain compliance with the objectives of this Ordinance.
 All grease interceptors must meet the requirements of the Uniform Plumbing Code in addition to all requirements of the Summerland Sanitary District.

-• 2.
-Implementation: All new food service establishment facilities are subject to grease interceptor requirements.
+- 2. Implementation: All new food service establishment facilities are subject to grease interceptor requirements.
 All such facilities must obtain prior approval from the Summerland Sanitary District for grease interceptor sizing prior to submitting plans for a building permit.
 All grease interceptors shall be readily and easily accessible for cleaning and inspection.
 Existing facilities with planned modification in plumbing improvements will be required to include plans to comply with the grease interceptor requirements.
 These facilities must obtain approval from the Summerland Sanitary District for grease interceptor sizing prior to submitting plans for a building permit.

-• 3.
+All existing food service establishments determined by the Summerland Sanitary District to have a reasonable potential to adversely impact the public sewer system will be notified of their obligation to install a grease interceptor within the specified period set forth in the notification letter. - 3.
 Variance from Grease Interceptor Requirements: Grease interceptors required under this Ordinance shall be installed unless the Summerland Sanitary District authorizes the installation of an indoor grease trap or other alternative pretreatment technology and determines that the installation of a grease interceptor would not be feasible.
 The food service establishment bears the burden of demonstrating that the installation of a grease interceptor is not feasible and may request an alternate system.
 The request shall contain the following information:

 a.
 Location of sewer main and easement in relation to available exterior space outside building.